Short Creek raid: Media attention

-Support from The Church of Jesus Christ of Latter-day Saints

-One of the few media outlets to applaud the raid was the Salt Lake City-based Deseret News, which was owned by the Church of Jesus Christ of Latter-day Saints (LDS Church).
-The News applauded the action as a needed response to prevent the fundamentalists from becoming "a cancer of a sort that is beyond hope of human repair."
+The Church of Jesus Christ of Latter-day Saints (LDS Church) owned the Deseret News, a periodical that supported the raid on Short Creek.
+The News applauded the action as necessary to prevent the fundamentalists from becoming "a cancer of a sort that is beyond hope of human repair."
 When the paper later editorialized its support for separating children from their polygamist parents, there was a backlash against the paper and the church by a number of Latter-day Saints, including Juanita Brooks, who complained that the church organization was approving of "such a basically cruel and wicked thing as the taking of little children from their mother."
 The Short Creek raid was the last action against polygamous Mormon fundamentalists that has been actively supported by the LDS Church.

 Aftermath

 After the Short Creek raid, the fundamentalist Mormon polygamist colony at Short Creek eventually rejuvenated.
 Short Creek was renamed Colorado City in 1960.
 In 1991, the Mormon fundamentalists at Colorado City formally established the Fundamentalist Church of Jesus Christ of Latter Day Saints (FLDS Church).
 The members of the sect did not face any prosecutions for its polygamous behavior until the late 1990s, when isolated individuals began to be prosecuted.
 In 2006, FLDS Church leader Warren Jeffs was placed on the FBI Ten Most Wanted List; he was arrested in 2007 and in 2011 was convicted in Texas of two counts of child sexual abuse and sentenced to life in prison.

-On 3 April 2008, following allegations of physical and sexual abuse by an unidentified caller who claimed to be a 16-year-old girl, law enforcement officers raided a FLDS compound Jeffs had founded in Texas called the YFZ Ranch.
+On 3 April 2008, following allegations of physical and sexual abuse by an unidentified caller who described herself as a 16-year-old girl, law enforcement officers raided a FLDS compound Jeffs had founded in Texas called the YFZ Ranch.
 As of 8 April, a total of 416 children had been removed from the compound by authorities.
 A former member of the FLDS Church, Carolyn Jessop, arrived on-site 6 April and stated her opinion that the action in Texas was unlike the Short Creek raid.
 Others, however, have drawn direct connections between the two events.